I started GVIN Ltd. in 2003. GVIN Ltd. is a “Think Tank” to support Japanese industries to achieve “Globalization” through open innovation strategy.

 In 2001, after he retired from Hitachi Ltd., he became Professor of the University of Marketing and Distribution Sciences (UMDS) in Kobe until 2008.
 In 2002, he became Visiting Professor of the GRIPS (National Graduate Institute for Policy Studies) until 2007.

 In 2003, he started GVIN Ltd. and became president and CEO until today.
 He also became chairman and CEO of CSR (Cambridge Silicon Radio) in 2004 until 2009.
-In 2009, he became CEO of ams (austria microsystems) Japan Ltd. until today.
+In 2009 until 2020, he became CEO of ams (austria microsystems) Japan Ltd. until today.

 He is a member and officer of many academic societies such as Engineering Academy of Japan (EAJ), Research Innovation Society, Japan Development Engineering Association, Development Technology Association, etc. He also is councilors of Japan-Austria Society, Institute for Future Technology, etc. He is an advisor for Junsei Educational Institution.